Covariance regression with random forests: Introduction

 \cite{niu_joint_2019} illustrate an application of this model with a four-dimensional health outcome. \cite{fox_bayesian_2015} propose a Bayesian nonparametric model for covariance regression within a high-dimensional response context.
 Their approach relates the high-dimensional multivariate response set to a lower-dimensional subspace through covariate-dependent factor loadings obtained with a latent factor model.
 The conditional covariance matrix is a quadratic function of these factor loadings.
 The method is limited to data sets with smaller sample sizes. \cite{franks_reducing_2021} proposes a parametric Bayesian model for high-dimensional responses.
-In this model, the conditional covariance matrices vary with continuous covariates. \cite{zou_covariance_2017} propose another covariance regression model where the covariance matrix is linked to the linear combination of similarity matrices of covariates.
+In this model, the conditional covariance matrices vary with continuous covariates. \cite{zou_covariance_2017} propose another covariance regression model where the covariance matrix is linked to the linear combination of similarity matrices of covariates. \cite{zhao_covariate_2021} propose a covariance regression method called Covariate Assisted Principal Regression (CAPR).
+Unlike the other covariance regression methods described in this section, the CAPR aims to find a linear projection of the multivariate response data such that the covariates can best describe the data variation in the projected space.
+The model assumes that in the eigendecomposition of covariance matrices, all covariance matrices in the sample are diagonalized by the same orthogonal matrix which results in a restrictive covariance matrix form.

 In this study, we propose a nonparametric covariance regression method for estimating the covariance matrix of a multivariate response given a set of covariates, using a random forest framework.
-The above-mentioned methods are very useful in modelling covariance matrix but compared to them the proposed method offers higher flexibility in estimating the covariance matrix given the set of covariates.
+The above-mentioned methods are very useful in modeling covariance matrix but compared to them the proposed method offers higher flexibility in estimating the covariance matrix given the set of covariates.
 For example, with the proposed method, we can estimate the conditional covariance matrix for a set of covariates including multiple continuous and categorical variables, and the proposed method can be used to capture complex interaction patterns with the set of covariates.
 Moreover, the proposed method is nonparametric and needs less computational time compared to the parametric models, and can be applied to data sets with larger sample sizes.

 Random forest \citep{breiman_random_2001} is an ensemble tree-based algorithm involving many decision trees, and can also be seen as an adaptive nearest neighbour predictor \citep{hothorn_bagging_2004, lin_random_2006, moradian_l1_2017, moradian_survival_2019, roy_prediction_2020, tabib_non-parametric_2020, alakus_conditional_2021}.
 In the proposed random forest framework, we grow each tree with a splitting rule specially designed to maximize the difference in the sample covariance of $\mathbf{Y}$ between child nodes.
 For a new observation $\mathbf{y}^*$ with covariates $\mathbf{x}^*$, the proposed random forest finds the set of nearest neighbour observations among the out-of-bag (OOB) observations that are not used in the tree growing process.
 This set of nearest neighbour observations is then used to estimate the conditional covariance matrix of $\mathbf{y}^*$ given $\mathbf{x}^*$.
 In each tree built in the proposed random forest framework, the set of covariates is used to find subgroups of observations with similar conditional covariance matrices, assuming that they are related to conditional covariance matrices.
 We propose a hypothesis test to evaluate the effect of a subset of covariates on the estimated covariance matrices while controlling for the others.
 We investigate two particular cases, the global effect of the covariates and the partial effect of a single covariate.